Call Us | 318-377-1555

 What Are the Potential Penalties for a DWI in Louisiana?

-If you have been charged with intoxicated driving, you may face certain DWI penalties if convicted.
+If you have been charged with intoxicated driving, you may face certain penalties under Louisiana DWI laws if convicted.
 A DWI conviction may bring about several potential consequences.
 These may include, but are not limited to, the following:

 Fines